All articles

 If you receive a message claiming to be from Trezor via text message, WhatsApp, Telegram, phone call, or postal letter, treat it as a phishing attempt.
 Report the message as spam and block the sender immediately.
 Trezor will never contact you through these methods.
 Exercise caution with unsolicited communications and verify their sources.
 Report any suspicious activity to Trezor's official channels.
 Stay vigilant and safeguard your digital assets.

-Never share or create digital copies of your recovery seed
+Never share or create digital copies of your wallet backup

-Your recovery seed is the key to your digital assets and should be kept confidential at all times.
+Your wallet backup is the key to your digital assets and should be kept confidential at all times.
 Sharing it or making digital copies can put your assets at risk, as they may become accessible to hackers or unauthorized individuals.
-To ensure the security of your investments, store your recovery seed in a safe and secure location, away from prying eyes.
-Protect your digital wealth by keeping your recovery seed private.
+To ensure the security of your investments, store your wallet backup in a safe and secure location, away from prying eyes.
+Protect your digital wealth by keeping your wallet backup private.

 Learn more about How to store your bitcoin wallet backups on the Trezor Blog